ayushtan123/Ad-Free-Spotify/README.md

 # Ad-Free-Spotify 😃
-Welcome to the **Spotify 2.0!** This project aims to replicate the core functionalities of the popular music streaming service, Spotify.
+Welcome to the **Spotify 2.0!**
+This project aims to replicate the core functionalities of the popular music🎵 streaming service, Spotify.
 By using this player, you can explore, listen to, and manage your favorite music, just like you would on the original platform.

-## Tech Stack used
-HTML,CSS,JavaScript 👨‍💻

-I will soon upload this project via Github Pages.
 I have hosted this project online.
 Check out from here⬇️ http://www.spotifysphere.freewebhostmost.com/

+## Tech Stack used 👨‍💻
+1.HTML
+2.CSS
+3.JavaScript

+I will soon upload this project via Github Pages.

 ## Features🎶